Dave Simmonds: Motorcycle racing career

 Cees van Dongen (29), leads the 1969 Dutch TT ahead of Kent Andersson (23), Dieter Braun (7) and an obscured rider while the eventual winner, Simmonds pursues from the rear.

 Simmonds dropped to fourth place in 1970 with improved competition from Dieter Braun (Suzuki RT66), Ángel Nieto (Derbi) and Börje Jansson (Maico) but, still managed to win the Finnish Grand Prix and scored two second place finishes in the Dutch and Belgian Grands Prix.
 Simmonds finished sixth in the 1971 125cc world championship with one win at the German Grand Prix at the Hockenheimring.

-In 1971, he competed in the premier 500cc class with a Kawasaki H1R.
+In 1971, Simmonds competed in the premier 500cc class with a Kawasaki H1R.
 The H1R had poor road handling characteristics so, Simmonds had his H1R rebuilt around a Ken Sprayson-designed frame that greatly improved the machine's handling.
 He proved to be competitive by winning the preseason invitational 500cc Mettet Grand Prix then, finished second to Giacomo Agostini and the dominant MV Agusta at the Finnish Grand Prix followed by third places in Holland and Italy.

 Simmonds crossing the finish line to win the 1969 125cc Dutch TT.

 Simmonds won his first 500cc class victory at the season ending Spanish Grand Prix at Jarama when Agostini sat out the race after already winning the championship.
 His victory in Spain also marked Kawasaki's first premier-class Grand Prix victory.
-Simmonds ended the season ranked 4th in the 500cc World Championship despite missing four rounds.
+Simmonds ended the season ranked fourth in the 500cc World Championship despite missing four rounds.
 In 1972, seven years after first his first appearance on the 125cc Kawasaki, Simmonds would race the bike to a remarkable third place at the Dutch TT.